 I’m not sure how long it took for the first person to follow me, or for me to follow back, but it wasn’t long before I had that support group I’d been searching for.
 Most of the people I made contact with were also living with mental illness, and the rest were advocates, so there was no need for us to explain ourselves or our symptoms to each another.
 Which is something we have to do to almost every other person we know or meet and it’s incredibly frustrating.

-It’s been three years and I’m happy to say that I’ve developed close friendships with quite a few of these people even though up until last Saturday, I had only met a few of them face to face.
+It’s been three years since that first person followed me and I’m happy to say that I’ve developed close friendships with quite a few twitter followers even though up until last Saturday, I had only met a few of them face to face.
 I’ve been able to draw on their strength through their tweets and they’ve been able to draw on mine.
 In the beginning, we’d write a post and add a smiley face, then it would be an animal or a flower and then as we became closer to someone, we’d add hearts and emojis blowing kisses, but we were still just acquaintances.

 Over time, I got closer and closer to these people.
 I shared my thoughts and feelings with them and they shared their thoughts and feelings with me as we tweeted about the types of days we were having, as well as the challenges we were facing.
 It was incredibly comforting because instead of getting sarcasm and insults, we got love and support.
 Which brings me to the reason I’m writing this week’s blog.